Overview: GST

 1. Expenses have risen as a result of the software upgrades

 Businesses must either upgrade their present accountancy or ERP systems to be GST-compliant or purchase GST software to continue operating.
 However, both approaches increase the expense of purchasing systems and training personnel to use the new billing technology efficiently.
-It has alleviated people’s suffering in a variety of ways.
+It has alleviated the people’s suffering in a variety of ways.

 2. Noncompliance with the GST can result in penalties